hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

-We annotated the test class with `@WebMvcTest` and tell the annotation which controller we're testing.
+I annotated the test class with `@WebMvcTest` to tell Spring which controller we're testing.
 This mechanism instructs Spring to only start the Rest API slice of our application.
 We won't hit any repositories so spinning them up and requiring a database to connect to would simply be wasteful.
-This is why the `@WebMvcTest` annotation is quite handy for us.

-Instead of relying on the real `PersonRepository` dependency we replace it with a mock in our Spring context using the `@MockBean` annotation.
-This annotation replaces the annotated class with a Mockito mock globally.
-In our test methods we can set the behaviour of these mocks exactly as we would do in a unit test, it's a Mockito mock after all.
-In our simple case we return a static string so there's no need to set up any mocks.
+Instead of relying on the real `PersonRepository` we replace it with a mock in our Spring context using the `@MockBean` annotation.
+This annotation replaces the annotated class with a Mockito mock globally, all classes that are `@Autowired` will only find the `@MockBean` in the Spring context and wire that one instead of a real one.
+In our test methods we can set the behaviour of these mocks exactly as we would in a unit test, it's a Mockito mock after all.

 To use `MockMvc` we can simply `@Autowire` a MockMvc instance.
-In combination with the `@WebMvcTest` annotation this is all Spring needs to fire test requests against our controller.
-In the test method you see `MockMvc` in action.
-You can use its DSL to fire requests (in our case a _GET_ request) againt your controller's endpoints and then expect return values and HTTP status codes.
-The `MockMVC` DSL is quite powerful and should get you a long way.
+In combination with the `@WebMvcTest` annotation this is all Spring needs to fire test requests against our controller and expect return values and HTTP status codes.
+The `MockMVC` DSL is quite powerful and gets you a long way.
+Fiddle around with it to see what else you can do.

 ### Integration With Third-Party Services
-The next thing we'll look at is integrating with third-party services.
 Our microservice talks to [darksky.net](https://darksky.net), a weather REST API.
-Of course we want to ensure that our service sends requests correctly and parses the responses as we need.
+Of course we want to ensure that our service sends requests and parses the responses correctly.

-We want to avoid hitting the real _darksky_ servers during our automated tests.
+We want to avoid hitting the real _darksky_ servers when running automated tests.
 Quota limits of our free plan is only part of the reason.
-The real reason is decoupling.
+The real reason is _decoupling_.
 Our tests should run independently of whatever the lovely people at darksky.net are doing.
-Even when the machine, we're running the tests on, can't access the _darksky_ servers, e.g. when sitting in an airplane without internet connection, when the _darksky_ servers have temporary hiccups or we have a flaky internet connection.
+Even when your machine can't access the _darksky_ servers (e.g. when you're coding on the airplane again instead of enjoying being crammed into a tiny airplane seat) or the darksky servers are down for some reason.

-To avoid hitting the real _darksky_ servers, we'll provide our own, fake _darksky_ server while running our integration tests.
+We can avoid hitting the real _darksky_ servers by running our own, fake _darksky_ server while running our integration tests.
 This might sound like a huge task.
 Thanks to tools like [Wiremock](http://wiremock.org/) it's easy peasy.
+Watch this:

 {% highlight java %}
 @RunWith(SpringRunner.class)